jiaxuanchang/TallRid_nonhydr/README.md

 ## Vagaries

   - cannot seem to get netcdf to work
-  - work in `project/jklymak/`.
-I do a softlink: `ln -s /home/jklymak/project/jklymak/AbHillTide AbHillTide`.
+  - work in `project/jxchang/`.
+I do a softlink: `ln -s /home/jxchang/project/jxchang/TallRid_nonhydr TallRid_nonhydr`.
   - link 'results/' to `/home/jklymak/scratch/AbHillTide`

 ## To compile on Cedar